dbsr/docker-openresty/README.md

 openresty
 =========

-This is a Dockerfile for starting a container with Openresty installed.
+This is a Dockerfile for starting a container with [OpenResty](http://openresty.org/) installed.